-Chloe (Arielle Kebbel - A Bride for Christmas) is a super organized woman which makes her perfect to organize the Fairmont Christmas Festival.
+Chloe (Arielle Kebbel - A Bride for Christmas) is a super organized woman which makes her perfect for the job of organizing the Fairmont Christmas Festival.
 But having grown tired of failed romances she has decided to stop even looking, much to the dismay of her mum (Markie Post - Holiday in Handcuffs) who would love for her to meet Mr. Right and settle down.
-It is at the Christmas Festival that Chloe meets Evan (Corey Sevier - The Tree That Saved Christmas) and finds herself falling for him, quite literally when he picks her up when he sees her falling over on the ice rink.
-But life intervenes when as Christmas arrives Evan is being transferred overseas.
+It is at the Christmas Festival that Chloe meets Evan (Corey Sevier - The Tree That Saved Christmas) and finds herself falling for him, quite literally when he picks her up when she takes a tumble on the ice rink.
+But life intervenes when as Christmas arrives Evan is transferred overseas.
 A year later and Chloe and Evan bump in to each other again only for life and love to intervene again.
 And it happens again the next year and the next but maybe the fourth time is a charm.

 But the bad choice in title is not the only issue with "Four Christmases and a Wedding" as sadly this is one of those Christmas movies which has the feel of just going through the motions.
 It just doesn't feel like it has that sprinkling of Christmas magic about it and has a look which makes me think it might have been shot out of season.
 What it means is that the fun and romance of the story never really comes to life and as such it struggles to grab your interest for the duration, it certainly doesnt draw you into the relationship of Chloe and Evan.